-The sense of physical isolation, both at the ranch and on the trail, is so stunningly achieved that the getting back inside the house, even with its confusion of warring personalities, still feels like a refuge, however illusory.
-With that cast, and Bezzerides’ (or perhaps Clark’s?) deliciously ripe dialogue, the miasma on the interior is as pungent as the perils to be faced out of doors.
+The sense of physical isolation, both at the ranch and on the trail, is so stunningly achieved that the getting back inside the house, even with its confusion of warring personalities, still feels like a refuge, however illusory; with that cast, and Bezzerides’ (or perhaps Clark’s?) deliciously ripe dialogue, the miasma on the interior is as pungent as the perils to be faced out of doors.
 And if Williams can be cited, by Maltin, why not Lillian Hellman?
-Indeed, sister Grace’s recriminatory outbursts nearly echo Regina Giddens’ incendiary “I hope you die!
+Indeed, sister Grace’s recriminatory outburst nearly echoes Regina Giddens’ incendiary “I hope you die!
 I hope you die soon!
 I’ll be waiting for you to die!”
 Curt is almost better off with the painter.
 But then, he smugly thinks he can take them both on.

 Did anyone of his time leave behind such an indelible delineation of laconic, everyday evil as Robert Mitchum?
-Curt Bridges is, in his quieter, slier fashion, spiritual cousin to Cape Fear’s Max Cady and Preacher in The Night of the Hunter: Self-righteous, macho, sure of his eternal dominance over everyone around him, spoiling for a fight, angling for what we can only presume to be the rape of his younger brother’s intended.
-The cry Mitchum unleashes as he stumbles blindly, and at his moment of triumph, into the abyss, recalls the unearthly scream he let out when Preacher was shot by Lilian Gish, with the added irony that the self-appointed deity Curt only falls when he loses his Hemingwayesque cool, and panics like an ordinary mortal.
+Curt Bridges is, in his quieter, slyer fashion, spiritual cousin to Cape Fear’s Max Cady and Preacher in The Night of the Hunter: Self-righteous, macho, sure of his eternal dominance over everyone around him, spoiling for a fight, angling for what we can only presume to be the rape of his younger brother’s intended.
+(Is this what led Maltin to invoke Williams?)
+The cry Mitchum unleashes as he stumbles blindly, and at his moment of triumph, into the abyss, recalls the unearthly scream he let out when Preacher was shot by Lilian Gish, with the added irony that the self-appointed tin-pot deity Curt only falls when he loses his Hemingwayesque cool and panics like an ordinary mortal.
 As Ma, the magnificent Bondi reminds us anew of what was lost when she was not cast as Ma Joad.
 There are moments when her hard-won stoicism, achieved under decades of duress, becomes her; yet in the next she displays such appalling, Medusa-like cunning, delivered with a beneficent smile any cat would envy, that it chills the blood.
 No wonder young Hal (not to mention besotted old Pa) folded under her gaze.

 It’s interesting to note that the movie credits Batjac, John Wayne’s company, as its producer.
 That’s as startling as almost anything else in the picture.